 We just returned from a week at Sanibel Island and it was the perfect destination for a family beach vacation!
 However, before visiting Sanibel Island, I couldn’t find much information telling me what to expect during our first stay on the island.
 Being budget travelers, I wanted to know where the best grocery stores were, how much the bridge tolls cost, and more.
 Without further ado, here is your guide to a first-time trip to Sanibel Island.

 Getting to the Sanibel Island

-The closest major airport is RSW- Southwest Florida, which is 25 miles and 40 minutes away.
+The closest major airport to Sanibel Island is RSW- Southwest International Airport, which is 25 miles or 40 minutes away.
 We used this airport on a past trip to Fort Myers while using our Southwest Airlines Companion Pass.

 If you’re willing to fly a budget airline, Allegiant offers service to Punta Gorda Airport, which is 50 miles from Sanibel.

 Rental cars can be obtained from both airports.
 Check rates with Kayak.